Gilfrim/Computational-Analysis-of-Many-Rotor-Systems/README.md

 # Computational_Analisis_of_Many_Rotor_Systems

-Find the description in "Documentation" foulder.
+Find the description in "Documentation" folder.